Passthem-desu/HiFiShifter/DEVELOPMENT_en.md

 # HiFiShifter Development Manual

 HiFiShifter is a GUI-based vocal editing and synthesis tool built on neural vocoders (NSF-HiFiGAN).
-This document provides developers with an updated architecture overview, module notes, and practical extension/debugging guidance (including today’s refactor).
+This document provides developers with an updated architecture overview, module notes, and practical extension/debugging guidance (including the recent GUI refactor).

 ## 0. Quick Dev Start